 Egypt and Israel signed a ceasefire on June 9, while Syria and Israel signed on June 11, effectively ending the war with a UN-brokered truce.

-Approximately 430,000 Palestinians were uprooted from their homes, with the overwhelming majority seeking refuge in Jordan.
+The overwhelming majority of the newly displaced Palestinians sought refuge in Jordan.
 Many crossed into Jordan through the river, and did so on foot with very few belongings.

 Palestinian refugees carry their belongings as they prepare to cross the wrecked Allenby Bridge over the Jordan River from the Israeli-occupied West Bank on June 22, 1967 [AP]

 What impact did the war have on Palestinians, Israelis and the Arab world?

 The war was a turning point for the entire region.
 For the Palestinians and rest of the Arab world, it dealt a blow to their psyche and to their trust in the Arab governments.

 In six days, Israel brought more than one million Palestinians under its direct control in the West Bank, East Jerusalem and the Gaza Strip.
 The 1967 war turned Israel into the country with the largest Palestinian population.

 The shock of loss and defeat precipitated a revolutionary atmosphere among Palestinians, which spurred the emergence of armed resistance movements, vowing to take back Palestine by force throughout the 1970s and 1980s.

 Israeli soldiers stand over captured Egyptians and Palestinians at the start of the war on June 5, 1967 [Getty Images]